 Sims truly made a mark on our organization.
 Recognizing and celebrating this, his friends and associates sought to honour him by launching the John M. Sims Fund to ensure the continuation of his vision and support of SOBC.

 His business associates, family, colleagues, and friends from many areas of his life came together to support the idea.
 The first fund appeal was issued to friends, family, and fans of Sims at the beginning of March 2013, and by the month’s end, donations in his honour totalled more than $60,000.

 The creation of the fund was initiated by Milton Carrasco and Greg Forrester, longtime clients and friends.
-The idea was forged and those generous first donations drawn together without Sims' knowledge, and the surprise tribute was revealed to him on the morning of March 28, 2013, when members of his family, friends, and associates came together with SOBC staff at the provincial office to unveil the fund.
+The idea was forged and those generous first donations drawn together without Sims' knowledge, and the surprise tribute was revealed to him in March 2013, when members of his family, friends, and associates came together with SOBC staff at the provincial office to unveil the fund.